-The trustees consider the board of trustees as comprising the key management personnel of the charity in charge of directing and controlling the charity and running and operating the charity on a day to day basis.
-All trustees give of their time freely and no trustee remuneration was paid in the year.
+The trustees consider the board of trustees as comprising the key management personnel of the charity in charge of directing and controlling the charity and running and operating the charity on a day-to-day basis.
+All trustees give of their time freely and no trustee remuneration was paid in the period (2019 - £nil).

 Trustees are required to disclose all relevant interests and register them with the Chairman.
-Expenses were reimbursed to trustees totalling £nil.
+Expenses were reimbursed to trustees totalling £628 (2019 - £nil).

-On the 31 March 2019 the net assets of The UK Vasculitis Trust with a total value of £652,982 were donated to Vasculitis UK, as detailed in Note 3.
-The UK Vasculitis Trust is deemed to be a related party by virtue of common trustees, and has since ceased to operate.
+On the 31 March 2019 the net assets of The UK Vasculitis Trust with a total value of £652,982 were donated to Vasculitis UK, as detailed in note 3.
+The UK Vasculitis Trust is deemed to be a related party by virtue of certain trustees in common, and ceased to operate immediately following the transfer.